daviddarnes/daviddarnes.github.io/_posts/2015-04-08-too-many-podcasts.md

 That's a lot, especially how most of them are on a weekly cycle.
 I wish they were all more like the [One Design Podcast](http://onedesign.guide/) and only worked on a fortnight basis, at least that way I could find a way to keep up.

+_PS.
+That list is in order of preference, if you do want to listen to any then start from the top._

 ## In the meantime

 For the time being I've taken a break and kept to music until I can easily dip my toe back into them again.
 I realise this might be a bit hypocritical since I work on a podcast in my spare time as well.
 In this case I will say that if you don't have time then don't listen.
 I'd hate to think listening to a podcast is stopping someone from being truly productive.